 The DOCSIS 1.1 QoS parameters for the Service Flow derived from the SDP are signaled to establish the Service Flow(s).
-In this section, we describe how this can be done using the DOCSIS 1.1 MAC control service interfaces (Appendix E of [9]).
+This section describes how this can be done using the DOCSIS 1.1 MAC control service interfaces [9].